eProsima/DDS-Record-Replay/docs/rst/recording/user_interface/user_manual_glossary.rst

     GuidPrefix
         Global Unique Identifier shared by a Participant and all its sub-entities.
         Identifies uniquely a DDS Participant.

-    Initial Peers
-        It is a Fast DDS Discovery Protocol that allows to send the discovery information directly to the participants configured.
-        This is highly recommended for static networks where multicast is not available (e.g. WAN).

-        See `Fast DDS documentation <https://fast-dds.docs.eprosima.com/en/latest/fastdds/discovery/simple.html#initial-peers>`__
-        for further information.

     Topic
         DDS isolation abstraction to encapsulate subscriptions and publications.